 Below is a continuation of the trascript of a Webinar hosted by InetSoft in May 2010 on the topic of Current Trends in Performance Management.
 The presenter is Mark Flaherty, Vice President of Marketing at InetSoft.

-Read how InetSoft was rated as a leader for overall value in Gleanster's 2014 BI report.
+Read how InetSoft was rated as a leader for overall value in Gleanster's BI customer survey report.

 After some months of active use of the platform, go back to the users and find out where they get value out of the system, what they’ve been using it for, and start to use those thought leaders, the folks that have been the most aggressive users getting this value out of it.
 Use them, perhaps, as a way to add the additional performance management capabilities into the organization.